OFDataCommittee/OFMLHackathon/doc/examples/python_api_examples.rst

 Models
 ======

-The Python client allows the user to set and use a PyTorch, ONNX, TensorFlow, or TensorFlow Lite model in the database.
+The SILC clients allow users to set and use a PyTorch, ONNX, TensorFlow, or TensorFlow Lite model in the database.
 Models can be sent to the database directly from memory or from a file.
-The code below illustrates how a jit-traced PyTorch model can be used.
+The code below illustrates how a jit-traced PyTorch model can be used with the Python client library.

 .. literalinclude:: ../../examples/serial/python/example_model_torch.py
   :language: python